DSA-Tokenizer: Disentangled Semantic-Acoustic Tokenization via Flow Matching-based Hierarchical Fusion: Method

 \section{Method}

-We propose \textbf{Disentangled Semantic-Acoustic Tokenizer} (DSA-tokenizer), a unified speech tokenization framework tailored for fully discrete Speech LLMs, as shown in Figure\ref{fig:architecture}(a).
-Its core objective is to achieve effective semantic-acoustic disentanglement, supporting both high-fidelity speech reconstruction and flexible cross-utterance content-style recombination.
+We propose \textbf{Disentangled Semantic-Acoustic Tokenizer} (DSA-Tokenizer), a disentangled speech tokenization framework tailored for fully discrete Speech LLMs, as shown in Figure\ref{fig:architecture}(a).
+Its goal is to achieve semantic-acoustic disentanglement for high-fidelity speech reconstruction and cross-utterance voice cloning.
 To this end, the framework employs two parallel discrete token streams with orthogonal goals: semantic tokens ($z_s$) encoding linguistic content, and acoustic tokens ($z_a$) capturing style attributes.
-These two token streams are then fused via distinct condition injection methods in a diffusion transformer for end-to-end speech generation.
+These two token streams are then fused via distinct condition injection methods in a DiT-based Flow-Matching decoder.
+To further enable efficient high-quality generation, we distill the decoder to 4-step inference and refine it with adversarial fine-tuning.